electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][2]{: class="bigger-image" }
 <figcaption class="caption">From the Third Burrough</figcaption>

-My food was fortunately untouched and I jogged off the First Burrough with my pack.
+My food was fortunately untouched when I returned to it and I jogged off the First Burrough with my pack.
 After hanging my food on a fence at Frozen Lake I broke back into stride going out to Mt Fremont Fire Lookout and then scrambling up Mt Fremont.

 ![Markdowm Image][3]{: class="bigger-image" }
 <figcaption class="caption">Mt Fremont Fire Lookout</figcaption>